French Atomic Energy and Alternative Energies Commission (CEA)

 • Data analysis and decision support tools, for example for clinics, patients and healthcare professionals, or for healthcare manufacturers;

-• Semantic text analysis for exploring a patient's DMP (Dossier Médical Partagé) file;
+• Text semantic analysis for exploring a patient's DMP (Dossier Médical Partagé) file;

 • Solutions for trusted networks;